 The Company's investment policy defines allowable investment securities and establishes guidelines relating to credit quality, diversification, and maturities of its investments to preserve principal and maintain liquidity.
-The Company's investment securities consisted of the following at June 30, 2024 and December 31, 2023 (in thousands):
+In accordance with the Company's investment policy, it has invested funds in marketable securities.
+The cost, gross unrealized holding gains, gross unrealized holding losses, allowances for credit losses and fair value of available-forsale investments by types, maturies and classes of securities at March 31, 2021 and December 31, 2020 consisted of the following (in thousands):